ordercloud-api/ordercloud-dotnet-catalyst/library/OrderCloud.Catalyst/DataMovement/ListAllAsync/README.md

 	var lineItems = listPage.Items;
 	foreach(var lineItem in lineItems) {
 		string csvLine = ConvertToCSV(lineItem);
-		csvFile.AppendTextAsync(csvLine); // save that batch of lineItems in the cloud.
+		await csvFile.AppendTextAsync(csvLine); // save that batch of lineItems in the cloud.
 Allows them to be garbage collected locally.
 	}
 });
 ```